alain17-web/restaurantManager/README.md

 Roles and rosters can be created and managed in the Rôles and Horaires staff tabs of the dashboard.

 <img width="164" alt="rolesRostersTabs" src="https://github.com/user-attachments/assets/36fd50cf-13f0-4ba7-abb1-60808a67e188">

+<h3>Dishes,drinks & categories</h3>

+In a similar way, the dishes and drinks on the Menu can be managed from the dashboard.

+A drink or a dish always belongs to a category (dessert, wine, etc...).
+The categories are also created in the dashboard.

+<h3>Login and authentication</h3>